Rosie Trainor- Chair

 Charity to check out- Pratham Education Foundation.
 It's an Indian education NGO that has found an effective way of deliverng innovative learning solutions that they can be implemented on a huge scale.

-Lydia Griffin- Colleges
+Lydia Griffin- Pink week/COLLEGES

 Three words to describe DUCK- rewarding, worthwhile, proud.